updates

 Jisoo Chung

-Designed for students preparing for their college portfolios or wanting to find/develop their artistic voice.
+Designed for students preparing for their college portfolios or wanting to find/develop their artistic voice, this 6-week intensive is project-based and perfect for those who are motivated and dedicated to one full project.
 Instructors will guide students through their medium of choice and challenge students to create works that are impactful and cohesive.

 Registration Link